 Day 13.
 Amigos to Puerto Maldonado.
 Purus Jacamar and Point-tailed Palmcreeper

 Aditional birding at Amigos.
 Around midday we shall leave for Puerto Maldonado, Near Puerto Maldonado there are some pastures and marshes where Lesser Yellow-headed Vulture, Red-breasted, White-browed and Pale-eyed Blackbirds, Chestnut (Purus) Jacamar, Pearl Kite, Sulphury Flycatcher and Point-tailed Palmcreeper may be seen.

 Day 14.
 Puerto Maldonado-Lima or Cusco.
-Harpy Eagle and Black-faced Cotinga.

-Around midday we shall fly to Lima or Cusco.
+Around midday, we shall fly to Lima or Cusco.
 Those flying to Lima have the option to do some birding at no additional cost at Ventanilla near the airport with goodies such as Peruvian Thickknee and Great Grebe.